yannforget/spell-website/content/page/projects.md

 <br>

 ### ULB *Actions Blanches* project: combining spatial epidemiology and climate science to assess the risk of arbovirus circulation in a warmer, wetter, and more populated world  (2023-2025)
-*Funded by the Université Libre de Bruxelles* - Main partners: [Wim Thiery](https://hydr.vub.be/people/wim.thiery), BCLIMATE lab, VUB.
+*Funded by the Université Libre de Bruxelles* - Main partners: [Wim Thiery](https://hydr.vub.be/people/wim.thiery), BCLIMATE lab, VUB

 <br>